derived-studio/react-notifications/README.md

 ## Development

 1. Clone your forked repository.
-2. Run `yarn` to install dev dependencies and setup githooks.
+2. Run `yarn` to install dev dependencies and setup git hooks.
 3. Start server with `yarn dev`.
 4. Have fun!